Create or Update the Business Central Client Secret (Azure + Paystand Dashboard)

 Important terminology

-- In Azure, copy the Value column — this is the client secret.
+• In Azure, copy the Value column — that is the client secret.

-- Do not copy the Secret ID — that identifier is not used for authentication.
+• Do not copy the Secret ID — Paystand does not use it for authentication.

 __________________________________________________